 Come in and speak to one of our expert associates who will help you determine what kind of leather furniture is perfect for your particular lifestyle- you will be educated about lightly protected, medium protected, and heavily protected leather – and how it ages beautifully - and will enhance your room for years.

-The Chesterfield Shop is “your LEATHER super store and more …”
+The Chesterfield Shop is “your leather and fabric super store and more …”

 Quality leather, an important distinction, is durable, comes in a variety of styles, colours and strengths.
 Leather remains popular and highly desired - choose correctly and this leather piece will provide maximum comfort and will improve with age, so you’ll continue to enjoy it for years to come.